Sicilian method: Calcarelle

 Calcarelle was the most basic approach.
 A stack of ore was made of about 10 ft2 in a ditch, and the floors were beaten hard and sloped downward, allowing the molten sulfur to flow to the bottom.
 The most significant pieces were stacked at the bottom with smaller pieces on top as the stack grew higher.
-This stack was then set on fire and by the third-day molten ore started to flow from an opening called a Morto (Death).
+This stack was then set on fire and by the third-day molten ore started to flow from an opening called a Morto (Dead).
 Ore in the center melted more than the outside, which oxidized.
 The yield could be as low as 6%.

 It was a very polluting approach and was not very efficient.
 Much of the product was destroyed and probably only yielded 1/3 of the total sulfur entering the furnace.
 The process could take days, depending on the weather.
 The side facing the wind tended to burn rather than melt, and efficiencies in the winter were lower.

 This archaic technology had the disadvantage of producing large quantities of sulfur dioxide and other compounds highly polluting and harmful for the health of workers, agriculture, and all the surrounding environment.
 It was required to install these rudimentary facilities at a distance of at least 3 km from inhabited areas.
 In 1870 there were about 4,367 Calcarelle in Sicily.

 Calcaroni

 Calcaroni was a more prosperous and efficient method and replaced the Calcarelle method after around 1850.

 Workers built a circular stone wall on an inclined slope.
-In front was the Morto (Death) or outlet, having a height of four to six feet and a width of two feet; over it is erected a wooden shelter for the workman in charge.
+In front was the Morto (Dead) or outlet, having a height of four to six feet and a width of two feet; over it is erected a wooden shelter for the workman in charge.
 Calcaroni may contain about 6 LT.
 These could last ten years.
 The largest pieces of ore were selected for the first layer, leaving spaces between them, and the size of the lumps gradually diminished as the height increased.
 Narrow channels, about 2 ft apart, are left for air to carry the heat down.
 The whole is covered with a layer of refuse from previous operations.
 The internal floor inclined about ten degrees ending at the bottom.
 The sulfur melts slowly downwards and, collected from the inclined floor, runs towards the exit.
 When the Morto was opened, the sulfur cooled into ingots called balate.
 The process treated about 2000 cubic meters of ore at a time, and the process lasted for about 20-30 days.

 Although the number of pollutants and losses was considerably lower, Calcaroni produced a considerable mineral waste.
 Its yield was only around 50% due to the burning of the sulfur necessary for the heating process, which also caused environmental pollution.